 In general, the work in restaurants is divided into back-of-the-house and front-of-the-house positions.
 In large chains, there is also usually a corporate location where the upper management and administration will take place.

 If you're interested in working your way up at a restaurant, your chances are probably better at a chain establishment, where there are likely protocols in place for grooming and training staff for promotions.
+In fact, some high-end chefs get their start at casual dining establishments, precisely because these chains are more likely to offer training programs.

 Back-of-the-house positions pertain to the preparation of food, as well as the dishwashing staff.
 Small restaurants might only have a single chef or cook.
-Larger places might have an entire food preparation team, including a chef, sous chef, prep cook, line cook and baker, plus a kitchen manager responsible for training, inventory and other supervisory and administrative duties.
+Larger places might have an entire food preparation team, including a chef, sous chef, prep cook, line cook, and baker, plus a kitchen manager responsible for training, inventory, and other supervisory and administrative duties.

 In chain restaurant locations, the general manager will have ultimate responsibility for both the front and the back of the house, but this role usually has no direct equivalent in proprietary restaurants.